 Why is surface analysis important?

-The ability to analyze sub-micron features, defects, or particulate contaminants is of critical importance to increasing product yield in a number industrial applications including: semiconductor device fabrication, hard disk read/write head fabrication, specialty mirrors, composite materials, etc.
+The ability to analyze sub-micron features, defects, or particulate contaminants is of critical importance to increasing product yield in a number of industrial applications including: semiconductor device fabrication, hard disk read/write head and magnetic media fabrication, specialty mirrors, composite materials, etc.

 Thin films and coatings are used or applied to an almost limitless range of applications to provide a specific performance characteristic for a broad range of industrial products.
 These include coatings that provide antistatic properties, corrosion resistance, reduce wear, and promote adhesion; as well as thin films for optical devices, mirrors, semiconductor devices, magnetic media, food wrap, etc.Learn more